Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: The Sigmoid-FTRL Design

 } \begin{theorem} \Neymanregret \end{theorem}

-In the theorem above, $C$ is a constant depending only on the constants $c_0$, $c_1$, $c_2$ and $b_1$, $b_2$, $b_3$ appearing in Assumptions~\ref{assumption:moments}-\ref{assumption:maximum-radius} and Condition \ref{condition:sigmoid}, respectively.
+In the theorem above, $C$ is a constant depending only on the constants $c_0$, $c_1$, $c_2$, $c_3$, $\gamma_0$ and $b_1$, $b_2$, $b_3$ appearing in Assumptions~\mainref{assumption:moments}-\mainref{assumption:maximum-radius} and Condition \mainref{condition:sigmoid}, respectively.
 We remark that $C$ is a small polynomial function of these constants, unlike the exponential dependence in the analysis of \citet{Dai2023Clip}.
 In a slight abuse of notation, we use $C$ throughout the paper to express any constant which depends only on these constants in the assumptions; however, all constants are made explicit in the appendix.

-In the context of our lower bound (Theorem~\ref{theorem:neyman-regret-lower-bound}), Theorem~\ref{thm:neyman-regret} establishes the optimal $T$ dependence on the Neyman regret.
+In the context of our lower bound (Theorem~\ref{theorem:neyman-regret-lower-bound}), Theorem~\ref{thm:neyman-regret} establishes that $T^{-1/2} R$ is the minimax rate for the Neyman regret under our regularity conditions.
 In particular, this removes the sub-polynomial factors in the probability clipping approach of \citet{Dai2023Clip}.

 Although the proof of Theorem~\ref{thm:neyman-regret} is lengthy and technical, the central ideas of the proof can be conveyed by several key lemmas.
 In the remainder of Section~\ref{sec:our-design}, we will present certain lemmas with the aim of providing the intuition underlying our approach.
-The full proof of Theorem~\ref{thm:neyman-regret} appears in Section~\ref{sec:supp-neyman-regret-analysis} of the appendix.
+The full proof of Theorem~\ref{thm:neyman-regret} appears in Section~\suppref{sec:supp-neyman-regret-analysis} of the appendix.